logzio/logz-docs/_source/user-guide/regions/account-migration.md

 Open a new Logz.io trial account in your region of choice.
 Contact your Logz.io Customer Success Manager or Account Manager to request a complimentary upgrade to match your existing account while you are in transition.

+If you have custom parsing, ask your Logz.io Customer Success Manager or Account Manager for assistance migrating your parsing pipelines.
+{:.info-box.note}

 ##### (Re-)Create your sub-accounts

 Retrieve all sub-accounts and re-create them in your new account.
 You can do so using the Logz.io API endpoints as follows: